-Credit scorecards are mathematical models which attempt to provide a quantitative estimate of the probability that a customer will display a defined behavior (e.g. loan default, bankruptcy or a lower level of delinquency) with respect to their current or proposed credit position with a lender in case of small value loans.
-Scorecards are built and optimized to evaluate the credit file of a homogeneous population.
-Main Objective of the score card rating model is to
+Credit scorecards are mathematical models which attempt to provide a quantitative estimate of the probability that a customer will display a defined behaviour (e.g. loan default, bankruptcy or a lower level of delinquency) with respect to their current or proposed credit position with a lender in case of small value loans.
+Bank is having a comprehensive risk scoring/ rating system that serves as a single point indicator of diverse risk factors of a counterparty and for taking credit decision in a consistent manner.
+The risk rating system in our bank is designed to estimate risk components involved in lending, critical input for setting pricing and non-price terms of loans so as to present a meaningful information for review and management of loan portfolio.
+Further it also reflects the underlying credit risk of the loan book.
+It gives comfort to the credit sanctioning authorities to facilitate the credit limits and knowledge of loan quality at any moment of time.